jsdanios/AsteroidMiner/Asteroid Miner/Assets/Scripts/.vscode/main.md

-line of sight for worm
+line of sight for worm *
+--change worm prefab (currently has weird angles) --add line of sight condition for firing projectile

 projectile sprite and crosshairs sprite for player
 - finished implementation of shooting